yanchuiko/Personal_Website/README.md

 # Personal Website

-This is the source code for my personal website.
+This is the source code for my personal website: https://yanchuiko.vercel.app/.
 The website is built with React and Next.js, and is hosted on Vercel.
 It features a clean and modern design, and includes a chatbot powered by Microsoft Azure Open AI.

 ## Technologies
 HTML, CSS, JavaScript, React, NextJS, Microsoft Azure Open AI, Vercel